Catholic Church and HIV/AIDS: Dissent

 There have been a number of Catholics and theologians who have dissented from the Church's position on the use of condoms.

-A number of episcopal conferences have suggested that condom use may be acceptable in some circumstances to prevent AIDS.
-One of the first episcopal conferences to take such a stance was the Bishops' Conference of France which asserted in 1989 that the "whole population and especially the young should be informed of the risks.
-Prophylactic measures exist."
+Some bishops have suggested that condom use may be acceptable in some circumstances to prevent AIDS.
 In 1996, the Social Commission of the French Bishops' Conference said that condom use "can be understood in the case of people for whom sexual activity is an ingrained part of their lifestyle and for whom [that activity] represents a serious risk."
-In 1993, the German Bishops' Conference noted: "In the final analysis, human conscience constitutes the decisive authority in personal ethics ... consideration must be given ... to the spread of AIDS.
-It is a moral duty to prevent such suffering, even if the underlying behavior cannot be condoned in many cases. ...
-The church ... has to respect responsible decision-making by couples."
+In 1993, the German Bishops' Conference noted: "...consideration must be given ... to the spread of AIDS.
+It is a moral duty to prevent such suffering, even if the underlying behavior cannot be condoned in many cases..."

 Carlo Maria Martini, the archbishop of Milan, opined that when one spouse has HIV but the other does not that using condoms could be considered "a lesser evil".
 But he quickly noted that the church should not acknowledge these considerations publicly because of "the risk of promoting an irresponsible attitude."

-Kevin Dowling, bishop of Rustenburg, South Africa, believes that the Catholic Church should reverse its position on the use of condoms to prevent HIV transmission.
+Kevin Dowling, bishop of Rustenburg, believes that the Catholic Church should reverse its position on the use of condoms to prevent HIV transmission.
 Following this, he received a number of rebukes from the South African papal nuncio.
 The bishops' conference condemned his words, describing condoms as "an immoral and misguided weapon" in the fight against HIV, and argued that condom use could even encourage the spread of HIV by promoting extramarital sex.

+Martin Rhonheimer, theologian and professor of Ethics and Political Philosophy at the Pontifical University of the Holy Cross, believes that using a condoms to prevent AIDS can be justified on the basis of the principle of double effect.
+Because the pair use the condom to prevent disease, not conception, the infertility of this act should be considered as side effect of using a condom.
+Janet E. Smith disagreed, saying the "embedded meaning" of using a condom must be consider as its essential part.

 Scientific assessment

 According to sex education experts, abstinence-only sex education is not effective, and comprehensive sex education should be used instead.
 Research has found that abstinence only education fails to decrease people's risks of transmitting STDs in the developed world.

 The Church's stance has been criticized as unrealistic, ineffective, irresponsible and immoral by many public health officials and AIDS activists.
 Empirical evidence suggests that condoms reduce the numbers of those who are infected with an STD, including HIV.
 Some researchers claim that the primary challenge is getting people to use condoms all the time.

-The Church's rejection of science on condoms, the main preventative measure in an epidemic that killed millions, caused misery and increased mortality from the epidemic.